howardhe02/MyPartyAlbum/README.md

 MyPartyAlbum does not license the use of their code by third parties.

 Our partner made this choice because they are a business, and they want to keep the code proprietory.

-## Others
-### Demo to our partner
-A demo was done on 4 November 2022.
-However, our group did not know that we had to record the session down as the instructions were not clear enough regarding this, and we were only given a reply on [piazza](https://piazza.com/class/l6uha1gwhmw5zl/post/98) after the demo.

 However, the videos posted in the section on [Instructions](#instructions) are exactly what we have demoed to our partner, and with [these](https://docs.google.com/document/d/1vFcy-O6XyqCT1VI6c5Coww-IqR00_mS44ziKs-jb6e0/edit?usp=sharing) meeting minutes taken down, we hope that what we have provided is sufficient as a replacement of the recording!